Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ### Time in Space

-Now for the most interesting category, how long each astronaut has spent in space.
+Now for the most exciting category, how long each astronaut has spent in space.
 Let's see what we can find.

 #### Time in Space By Selection Year

 ![Time in Space Box Plots](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_time_year_sns.png)

-As expected, the early years of the space program had astronauts with relatively shorter times spent in space but this was marked by the Apollo Program and missions to the Moon.
+As expected, the early years of the space program had astronauts with relatively shorter times spent in space, but this was marked by the Apollo Program and missions to the Moon.

 I was interested in the astronaut from who appears to have been an early pioneer in length of time spent in space from the 1978 Selection Group.
 Here is what I found:

-- Shannon Lucid was part of the first selection group that include females in 1978.
-On of her many achievements includes her fifth spaceflight in 1996, when she spent __188 days in space__.
+- Shannon Lucid was part of the first selection group that included females in 1978.
+One of her many achievements includes her fifth spaceflight in 1996 when she spent __188 days in space__.
 - Shannon Lucid later served as the Chief Scientist of NASA.

 #### Time in Space By Service

 I was also interested to see if military service members or civilians spent more time in space.
-My initial assumption is that military background would be more dominate in this area due to prior experience and also being the slight majority in astronaut background.
+My initial assumption is that military background would be more dominant in this area due to prior experience and also being the slight majority in astronaut background.

 ![Age Distribution by Service](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_time_service_sns.png)